Southbank

 Table Chart PROFILE FAQ

-Southbank features high concentrations of group households and lone person households, with a median household size of 1.8 people
+Southbank features high concentrations of group households and lone person households, with a lower-than-average median household size

-Family households constitute 44.2% of all households, including 8.1% couples with children, 30.1% couples without children, and 4.0% single parent families.
-Non-family households comprise the remaining 55.8%, with lone person households at 42.9% and group households making up 12.8%.
-The median household size is 1.8 people.
+Family households comprise 44.2% of all households, including 8.1% couples with children, 30.1% couples without children, and 4.0% single parent families.
+Non-family households make up the remaining 55.8%, with lone person households at 42.9% and group households comprising 12.8%.
+The median household size is 1.8 people, smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households